Confetti (1927 film)

 Confetti is a 1927 British silent drama film directed by Graham Cutts and starring Jack Buchanan, Annette Benson and Sydney Fairbrother.
-It had its trade show in December 1927.
+A sound version was released in 1928.
+While the sound version had no audible dialog, it featured a synchronized musical score with sound effects using the sound-on-disc Vitaphone process.
+The silent version had its trade show exhibition in December 1927 which the sound version had its premiere in October 1928.
 The film was shot at Gainsborough Pictures' Islington studios.